linked-art/linked.art/docs/cookbook/mappings/schema/index.md

 ## Concepts

-* Type = DefinedTerm, CreativeWork
+* Type = DefinedTerm AND CreativeWork
 * Additional Types: Language
 * /broader --> /isPartOf
 * /member_of --> /inDefinedTermSet

 ## Human Made Object

-* type = VisualArtwork, ArchiveComponent
+* type = VisualArtwork OR ArchiveComponent
 * /classified_as/id --> /artform (painting, sculpture, etc)
 * /referred_to_by[classified_as/id=DESCRIPTION]/content --> /abstract  (other classes use /description)
 * /referred_to_by[classified_as/id=RIGHTS_STMT]/content --> /copyrightNotice